eGenix/egenix-micro-benchmark/README.md

 ## Roadmap

 - [x] Turn into a package
-- [ ] Release as a PyPI package
+- [x] Release as a PyPI package
 - [ ] Add more documentation and convert to MkDocs
 - [ ] Add a whole set of micro benchmarks (e.g. the ones from pybench)
   - May be better to do this as a separate package

 ## Contact

-For inquiries related to the package, please write to info@egenix.com
+For inquiries related to the package, please write to info@egenix.com.